Eli Hurvitz (Meridor)

-Eli Hurvitz (אלי הורביץ; born 27 November 1970) is the executive director of the Eddie and Jules Trump Family Foundation, chairman of the Israel Forum of Philanthropic Foundations, Member of the Israel National Council on Science Education and Artificial Intelligence, and former member of the Israel National Board of Education.
-Between 2000 and 2011 Hurvitz served as the deputy director of Yad Hanadiv, the Rothschild Family Foundation, and previously as an advisor to the Chairman of the Foreign Affairs and Defense Committee at the Knesset.
+Eli Hurvitz (אלי הורביץ; born 27 November 1970) is an Israeli philanthropist.
+He is the executive director of the Eddie and Jules Trump Family Foundation, as well as a member of the Israel National Council on Science Education and Artificial Intelligence.

+Between 2000 and 2011, Hurvitz served as the deputy director of Yad Hanadiv and the Rothschild Family Foundation.
+He previously served as an advisor to the Chairman of the Foreign Affairs and Defense Committee at the Knesset.

-Biography
+Early life and education

 Hurvitz was born and educated in Jerusalem, to Yair (Esq.), former Director General of the State Comptroller of Israel, and Professor Haggit (M.D.), former Head of Pediatrics at the Bikur Holim Hospital.
 He is the first grandchild of Eliyahu Meridor, and is named after him.
 His uncles are Dan Meridor, former Deputy Prime Minister of Israel, and Sallai Meridor, former Israeli Ambassador to the US and Chairman of the Jewish Agency.

 Hurvitz earned his B.A. and M.A. degrees magna cum laude at the Tel Aviv University's School of History.
 His M.A. thesis, titled ‘The Military Wing of Hizballah: a Social Profile’ was published by the Dayan Center in 1999.
 Since 2009, Hurvitz writes on social affairs and philanthropy for Israeli newspapers and in a blog, labeled, 'The Fourth Generation'.
 He is a co-editor of a series of educational books and host of popular videocasts on Education, titled 'Restart' and 'Relevance'.